 On top of all the tech you need to actually run your hybrid event, remember to factor in everything you’ll need to market (and measure) it.

-This is likely to include an email marketing platform, such as Mailchimp or ActiveCampaign, to send out pre- and post-event comms.
+This is likely to include an email marketing platform, such as Mailchimp or Stripo, to send out pre and post event comms.
 Alternatively, your all-in-one virtual event platform may enable you to send comms out directly from there.

 Just remember to keep your objectives in mind throughout your event marketing.
 For instance, if you’re holding your hybrid event to grow your customer base, you won’t want to lose touch with your attendees immediately after!
 Instead, consider how you can continue to provide value to your attendees long after your event has ended, such as emailing them with recordings or key takeaways of your top sessions.
 These are just a couple of ways to extend the life of your virtual event.